LazzaAU/skill_Talkcreator/README.md

         then open testPY.py file and run the configuration on this file to see the outcome

-In normal use, you would write your entire skill then run the TalkCreator script to create a talks file which you can then add second and third etc random lines to manually..
+In normal use, you would write your entire skill then run the TalkCreator script to create a talks file which you can then add second and third etc. random lines too manually.
- This script gets rid of the boring , time consuming bits :)
+ This script gets rid of the boring , time-consuming bits :)

 **Second NOTE**